+1st Place Team

+2nd Place Team

+3rd Place Team

-1 st Place Team - Gold to each member
+Gold to each member

-2 nd Place Team - Silver to each member
+Silver to each member

-3 rd Place Team - Bronze to each member
+Bronze to each member

-41.14.3 In the C2 events, both members of the crew will receive the appropriate medal.

-41.14.4 To maintain the formality of the ceremony the competitors receiving medals must wear their national team uniforms.
+- 41.14.3 In the C2 events, both members of the crew will receive the appropriate medal. - 41.14.4 To maintain the formality of the ceremony the competitors receiving medals must wear their national team uniforms.